 3.1 Compensation for Services

-For Services defined in Section 1 above, Contractor’s compensation shall be determined on a time and material basis, in accordance with the Fee Schedule described in Exhibit “D”, which is attached hereto and incorporated by reference as part of the Agreement and shall not exceed the sum of $36,288 for a three year term ($12,096 annually).
-Contractor shall satisfy its obligations hereunder without additional cost or expense to County during the term of this Agreement other than the heretofore stated compensation and the fee schedule described in Exhibit D. The Fee Schedule may be renegotiated at the end of one (1) year upon request by either the County or the Contractor.
-Renegotiated fees are subject to approval by County's Board of County Commissioners.
-The actual costs charged for the work by Contractor in accordance with this provision shall be full compensation to Contractor for all Services and duties required by the Scope of Work, including, but not limited to: costs of supplies, facilities and equipment; costs of labor and services of employees, contractors and sub-contractors engaged by Contractor; travel expenses, telephone charges, typing, duplicating, costs of insurance, and all items of general overhead.
-Contractor shall submit billings on a monthly basis.
+For the Services provided under this Agreement, Contractor’s compensation shall be determined at a flat rate, in accordance with the Fee Schedule described in Exhibit “D”, which is attached hereto and incorporated by reference as part of the Agreement and shall not exceed the sum of $36,288 for a three year term ($12,096 annually).
+Contractor shall satisfy its obligations hereunder without additional cost or expense to County during the term of this Agreement other than the heretofore stated compensation and the fee schedule described in Exhibit D. The actual costs charged for the work by Contractor in accordance with this provision shall be full compensation to Contractor for all Services and duties required under this Agreement, including, but not limited to: costs of supplies, facilities and equipment; costs of labor and services of employees, contractors and sub-contractors engaged by Contractor; travel expenses, telephone charges, typing, duplicating, costs of insurance, and all items of general overhead.

 3.2 Compensation for Additional Services

-If County requests Contractor to perform additional services, other than those required to be performed under Services identified in Exhibit A, Scope of Work, the cost of such additional services shall be determined prior to commencing additional work.
+If County requests Contractor to perform additional services, other than those identified in Exhibit A, Scope of Work, the cost of such additional services shall be determined prior to commencing additional work.
 All additional services and amount of payment must be authorized in writing by County prior to commencing any work for such services.

 3.3 Methods and Times of Payment

-Contractor shall submit to County monthly progress invoices indicating the number of hours each employee provided services and other allowed direct expenses.
 Payment to Contractor for work on the Project shall be made within thirty (30) days after receipt and approval of Contractor's invoice, said approval not to be unreasonably withheld.
-Payment by County of invoices or requests for payment shall not constitute acceptance by County of work performed on the Project by Contractor.
+Payment by County of invoices or requests for payment shall not constitute acceptance by County of services performed.
 No penalty shall be imposed upon the County for payment(s) received by Contractor after thirty days.

 3.4 Dispute of Work

-County shall notify Contractor in writing within thirty (30) days of receipt of the work, or portion of work, which is not approved.
-For work, or portions of the work, which are unapproved, the County and Contractor shall develop a mutually acceptable method to resolve the dispute within thirty (30) days of receipt by the Contractor of notice from the County.
-If the County and Contractor cannot reasonably agree to remedy the dispute of unapproved work within the thirty-day period, the work shall be terminated or suspended per Article 12.
+County shall notify Contractor in writing within thirty (30) days of receipt of the Services, or portion of the Services, which is not approved.
+For Services, or portions of the Services, which are unapproved, the County and Contractor shall develop a mutually acceptable method to resolve the dispute and timeframe for resolution within thirty (30) days of receipt by the Contractor of notice from the County.
+If the County and Contractor cannot reasonably agree to remedy the dispute of unapproved Services within the thirty-day period, the Services shall be terminated or suspended per Article 9.

 ARTICLE 4 - TIME SCHEDULE FOR COMPLETION